Oldsmobile Diesel engine: Problems

 One Oldsmobile engineer who had worked on the V8 diesel told his GM bosses not to release the hastily developed engine.
 Needing to meet upcoming CAFE standards, GM forced him into early retirement and released the unfinished engine nonetheless.

 Simultaneous problems with GM's new THM200 automatic transmission made the overall problem worse.
-The California Air Resources Board (CARB) had been unable to certify the diesel V8 for sale in the state in 1979 and early 1980 as the test cars issued to CARB ironically broke down before the tests could be completed.
+The California Air Resources Board (CARB) had been unable to certify the diesel V8 for sale in the state in 1979 and early 1980 as the test cars issued to CARB broke down before the tests could be completed.
 Of the nine cars supplied to CARB, all suffered engine problems and seven had transmission failures.

 Myriad lawsuits were filed as several grassroots groups formed to try to get General Motors to acknowledge the issues.
-In 1980 the Federal Trade Commission filed a complaint which included the diesel engine issues and the transmission troubles, as well as camshaft issues with gasoline V8s.
+In 1980 the Federal Trade Commission filed a complaint that included the diesel engine issues and the transmission troubles, as well as camshaft issues with gasoline V8s.
 General Motors kept marketing the diesel to the fullest, with 19 of the 23 Oldsmobile models in 1981 being available with the 5.7 L diesel.

 The sales and reliability woes were compounded by a decline in gas prices as well as poor fuel quality issues, including large volumes of diesel fuel containing water or foreign particles.

 A class action lawsuit eventually forced General Motors to pay up to 80 percent of the costs of new engines.
 A large number of cars simply had their broken diesels replaced with conventional gasoline engines.
 Used car price guides have always indicated much lower prices for diesel-engined cars and they remain undesirable in the collector's market.

 The 4.3 L diesel released in 1982 did not have the same problems as the V8, as it has a denser bolt pattern and Oldsmobile's engineers were given more time to develop and test it.

 Nonetheless, Oldsmobile diesel's reputation for unreliability and anemic performance damaged the North American passenger diesel market for the next 30 years.